 2002A-to account for transfers received, investment income and principal and interest payments made for 2002A general obligation bonds.
 2002B -to account for transfers received, investment income and principal and interest payments made for 2002B refunding general obligation bonds.
 2003A-to account for transfers received, investment income and principal and interest payments made for 2003A refunding general obligation bonds.
 2003B-to account for transfers received, investment income and principal and interest payments made for 2003B refunding general obligation bonds.
 2003C - to account for transfers received, investment income and principal and interest payments made for 2003C refunding general obligation bonds.
-2004A- to account for transfers received, investment income and principal and interest payments made for 2004A refunding general obligation bonds.
+2004A - to account for transfers received, investment income and principal and interest payments made for 2004A refunding general obligation bonds.
 2005B-to account for transfers received, investment income and principal and interest payments made for 2005B refunding general obligation bonds.
 2006A-to account for transfers received, investment income and principal and interest payments made for 2006A general obligation bonds.
+2009B -to account for transfers received, investment income and principal interest payments made for 2009B cash note borrowings.
 Strategic Capital Improvement Program (SCIP) Bonds